raspberrypilearning/tree-life-simulator/en/step_3.md

 Then click on the **Make a Variable** button.

 You can give your variable a name.
-Call this variable `forest health`.
+Call this variable `tree management`.

 --- /task ---